 Hegel is an encylopaedic parody of all human knowledge (cf. Jarry's pataphysics or even Hamann whom Hegel wrote about...).

-The lesson Hegel's philosophy teaches us is that we do not possess a language adequate for a philosophy or science of consciousness and an attempt to use ordinary language cannot amount to much beyond 'language games' - and these can be fun, harmless, even therapeutical or eye-opening, but in other instances very harmful (most modern psychology is just a psy-op).
+The lesson Hegel's philosophy teaches us is that we do not possess a language adequate for a philosophy or science of consciousness and an attempt to use ordinary language cannot amount to much beyond 'language games' - and these can be fun, harmless, even therapeutical or eye-opening, but in other instances harmful.
+Another merit of Hegel is giving far more weighty and valid illustration of what a language game can amount to as compared to the Wittgensteinian account.
+Behaviorism and frenology both merit derision and scorn.

 No comments: